spark-jobserver/spark-jobserver/README.md

         }
     }

+To add to the underlying Hadoop configuration in a Spark context, add the hadoop section to the context settings

+    spark.context-settings {
+        hadoop {
+            mapreduce.framework.name = "Foo"
+        }
+    }

 For the exact context configuration parameters, see JobManagerActor docs as well as application.conf.

 Also see the [yarn doc](doc/yarn.md) for more tips.